Privacy and correctness trade-offs for information-theoretically secure quantum homomorphic encryption: Quantum homomorphic encryption and oblivious transfer

 The following properties should be satisfied \begin{itemize} \item Completeness: If Alice and Bob are both honest, then both parties accept, and with a probability of at least $1-\delta$, $\hat{x}=x_{i}$.
 That is, when both are honest,

 and

-\item Soundness against a cheating Alice: Suppose that Bob's $(x_0,x_1)$ is uniformly random.
+Note that the above equations should hold for any choice $(x_0,x_1)$. \item Soundness against a cheating Alice: Suppose that Bob's $(x_0,x_1)$ is uniformly random.
 With a probability of at most $P_{A}^{\star}$, a cheating Alice can guess $(\hat{x}_0,\hat{x}_1)$ for an honest Bob's $(x_0,x_1)$ correctly and Bob accepts.
 That is, when only Bob is honest,

 \item Soundness against a cheating Bob: Suppose that Alice's $i$ is uniformly random.
 With a probability of at most $P_{B}^{\star}$, a cheating Bob can guess $\hat{i}$ for an honest Alice's $i$ correctly and Alice accepts.
 That is, when only Alice is honest,